An unmedicated hospital delivery or, a natural baby delivery would be one with the least intervention as possible including without an epidural.

 This article will talk about delivery in the hospital.
 I have been an L&D nurse since 2001 — which is why I feel like I can speak with some expertise in this area.
 My first hospital had a VERY low epidural rate, and I was able to see how those women coped with the pain.

-Tips to having an unmedicated hospital delivery
+Tips for having an unmedicated (natural) hospital delivery

 1. Don’t get induced.